-The three tastings occurred in the 1940s: one in 1941 before America entered the war, one in 1942, and the 1944 one.
+The tastings occurred in the 1940s: one in 1941 before America entered the war, one in 1942, and the 1944 one.
 I intend to write in another forum in greater detail on all three tastings.

 Just this morning I found a fourth tasting, held more recently in 1973.
 The program appears below and was sourced here, at the archive mentioned.

-The 1973 event matched a sausage speciality of a country with a beer from that land.
+The 1973 program matched a sausage speciality of a country with a beer from that land.
 Since the event took place at one of the Society’s old haunts, the Waldorf-Astoria, no doubt the kitchen produced high-quality versions of these foods.

 The choice of a lager from Ireland was odd since lager was well-represented at the tasting.
 Guinness stout would have made more sense (tasted at the 1940s events), or say Murphy Stout.
 Moreover, lager is not a style traditional to Ireland.